The Family Educational Rights and Privacy Act Informational Guidelines (FERPA)

 Can I allow others access to my non-directory information?

 Iowa Central also provides a form to be completed by students that want their non-directory information released to others.
-The “Release of Confidential Information” form is often completed by students to give permission for Iowa Central to speak to their parents regarding, financial aid, billing, grades, schedules, class attendance and progress, health, and housing information.
+The “Release of Confidential Information” form is often completed by students to give permission for Iowa Central to speak to their parents regarding, financial aid, billing, grades, schedules, class attendance and progress, health, housing information, and athletics.
 This form is available via TritonPass or a paper copy can be picked up at the Registrar’s Office and is good for one year, so it must be completed each year.

 HIPPA & FERPA

 HIPPA applies to Health Care Providers, private benefit plans, and health care clearinghouses.
 It does not apply to other types of organizations whose receipt or maintenance of health records is incidental to their normal course of business.
 FERPA does not limit what records a schools may obtain, create, or maintain.
 It provides safeguards for education records.

 The receipt and maintenance of health records is well established.
 If a health records is used to make a decision in regard to a student’s education program (e.g., whether a student should receive extended time for testing; or be exempt from an academic requirement, such as SAP) the health records may be construed to be an education record.
 In that case the normal FERPA provisions for safeguarding the records would apply.

 Iowa Central follows requirements for the privacy of health records (HIPPA).